COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Vaccines - Adults, Healthcare Workers and Older Students

-Are your vaccines up-to-date?
-As a child, you were probably vaccinated against the following diseases: tetanus, diphtheria, pertussis (whooping cough), polio, measles, mumps and rubella.
+Are your vaccines up to date?
+As a child, you were probably vaccinated against tetanus, diphtheria, pertussis (whooping cough), polio, measles, mumps, and rubella.
 Adult booster doses are required for some of these same vaccines.
-There are also different recommended vaccines against other diseases that you may be eligible for.
+You may also be eligible for other recommended vaccines for protection against other diseases.

 What vaccines do I need?

 It is important that you have an assessment by your own health care provider to see which vaccines you may need for post-secondary school, clinical placements, employers and for your age and stage in life.
-You may have been given a list of requirements, and you will need to assess your record to see what you have had and may still require.
+You may have been given a list of requirements and will need to look at your record to assess what vaccines you have had and those you may still require.
+Sometimes bloodwork can be done to see if you are already immune to specific diseases, and vaccine doses may not be required.

-If you are over the age of 50, pneumococcal and shingles vaccines may be given as well.
+If you are over the age of 50, pneumococcal and shingles vaccines may be recommended for you as well.

 Are your vaccines up-to-date?